-Capture device Specifies which of your computer's devices you want to record the audio.
-Input format Determines which sample rate and audio type are used to record the sound.
+Specifies which of your computer's devices you want to record the audio.
+Determines which sample rate and audio type are used to record the sound.
 The formats displayed depend on the sound card you have installed on your computer.
-Overwrite Replaces the recorded audio from the Start marker slider location.
-Mix Combines the recording with the existing audio file.
-Insert using start marker Inserts the recording at the start marker location.
+Replaces the recorded audio from the Start marker slider location.
+Combines the recording with the existing audio file.
+Inserts the recording at the start marker location.
 Drag the Start marker slider to select a position.
-Append to sound file Adds the recording to the existing audio file.
-Replace sound file Replaces the entire audio file with the new recording.
+Adds the recording to the existing audio file.
+Replaces the entire audio file with the new recording.